Understanding State Variables and the useState Hook in React for Dynamic UIs

 }

-In this example, useState hook is imported in from the React library.
-The new state variable is count and the set function is setCount, which will be used to update the count variable.
-In the useState hook, we have passed the initial '0' for the count variable.
+hook, we have passed the initial '0' for the count variable.
 But, it's not mandatory to pass the initial value, you can just keep the brackets empty if you don't want any initial value.

 Conclusion

 In this blog post, we have discussed the concept of state variables in React and the useState hook, which is used to manage state in functional components.
 We have also explored the difference between local variables and state variables and the advantages of using state variables over local variables.
-The blog also provides an example of how to use the useState hook to create a dynamic app in React.
-This blog post is perfect for beginners who are new to React and looking to understand how state management works in React.
+The blog also provides an example of how to use the useState

 click to learn more about diff algorithm, reconciliation, and why React is fast.